DJ Khaled: Personal life

 Khaled and his wife Nicole Tuck have a son, Asahd Tuck Khaled, born on October 23, 2016.
 Khaled garnered national attention after streaming the birth live on his Snapchat account.
 On January 20, 2020, Tuck gave birth to their second son, Aalam Tuck Khaled.

-In January 2017, Khaled purchased Robbie Williams's former house in Mulholland Estates, a gated community in Los Angeles, California.
+In January 2017, Khaled purchased Robbie Williams' former house in Mulholland Estates, a gated community in Los Angeles, California.
 In 2018, Khaled purchased a waterfront home in Miami for $25.9 million.
+The mansion is larger than 12,000 square-feet and has been dubbed as “the Resort” by Khaled.
+Khaled owns several cars, including a Maybach which is one of 150 special-edition models custom-designed by Virgil Abloh.
+Khaled has named this vehicle the “Cappuccino”.
+Khaled reportedly had a fear of flying for nearly 10 years after experiencing an unpleasant flight on a small aircraft.
+However, he overcame his fear in 2017 and, by 2021, purchased a $56 million Bombardier Global 6500.

-Khaled has described himself as a devout Muslim.
+In 2014, Khaled described himself as a devout Muslim.
+In December 2022, he visited Mecca with Mike Tyson to participate in the Umrah pilgrimage.

 Other ventures

+Film

 Khaled provided a voice in the animated film Spies in Disguise, which was released on December 25, 2019.
-He also appeared in Bad Boys for Life.
+He also appeared in Bad Boys for Life and Bad Boys: Ride or Die.